min69u/Reforestation/README.md

-## What did the dog say to the two trees?
-Bark bark.
+## What do you call your friend who stands in a hole?
+Phil.